apehex/tokun/articles/unicode.md

 ## Tokenization And Ancient Languages

-essentially, tokenization merges individual characters (bytes) into monolithic tokens. here, the 56 cyrillic characters are grouped into 20 tokens:
+Essentially, tokenization merges individual characters (bytes) into monolithic chunks.
+Here, 56 cyrillic characters are grouped into 20 tokens:

 <img src=".images/tiktoken/russian.gpt4o.png" width="75%" style="margin: auto;"/>

 LLMs are only aware of the index values on the right and lose the information on token composition.

-Our numbers are all composed of the same 10 digits; imagine having [a different symbol for each number][twitter-karpathy-emojis]!
+Imagine using a [unique symbol for every number and word variation][twitter-karpathy-emojis]!

-The early written languages like hieroglyphs
+The early written languages like hieroglyphs started with such logograms, but they still had rebus rules to form nuanced meanings out of combinations of symbols.
-They further developped
-Ancient languages like Egyptian had
-Such schemes are called logographic languages most languages evolved from this stage

-compose from simpler elements
-=> alphabetic and syllabic
+For example the plural form is obtained by tripling a logogram or adding 3 bars next to it:
+"house" is "𓉐" and "houses" is "𓉐 𓏪".

+Meanwhile o200k has "house" (4276), " House" (7826), "house" (9983), " houses" (20327), "House" (27796), "-house" (46400) etc.

-Most modern languages have composition rules
+Most modern languages developped rules to derive new meanings from **combinations** of symbols.

-more generally this is the concept of

-humans can't remember a million symbols and machines would like to avoid wasting resources on BS (mindful)
+In particular, phonetic and positional systems allow to compose words and numbers.
+And the composition of a word gives many indications on its meaning.

+The Unicode standard indexed 149813 symbols from 161 scripts.
+It is an obvious basis to build embeddings.

 ## Representing The Predictions